grayzcale/Legacy-RBLX-CMD-Plugin/README.md

 <table> SelectionNode:Get()
---returns a table of selected objects by user --returns an empty table if no objects were selected --yields until input is given
+--returns a table of selected objects by user
+--WILL RETURN EMPTY TABLES IF NO OBJECTS ARE SELECTED, MAKE SURE TO HANDLE --yields until input is given
---nil if no input received
+--nil if no input received, CLOSE CHAIN
 ```

 <br>